almoloo/lucid/README.md

 `VITE_DREAM_VERSION`: 0.0.1

-## Roadmap

-- [ ] Add AI integration for dream interpretation.

-- [ ] Generate images based on each dream using AI.

 ## Disclaimer

 **Note:** This project was developed as a submission for the [Rebuild Ownership 2.0 Hackathon](https://dorahacks.io/hackathon/rebuild-ownership-2/detail) and is not intended for production use without further development and rigorous testing.